Endometriosis: The Facts

 But generally speaking, if 100 women without endometriosis start trying for a baby, at the end of one year 84 will be pregnant.
 Out of the same number of women with mild endometriosis trying for a baby, 75 will be pregnant at the end of the year.
 This success rate declines to 50 among women with moderate endometriosis and 25 among those with severe endometriosis.

 Meanwhile, if you have endometriosis tissue in an ovary, it can form ovarian cysts (in some cases these cysts can be come very large and painful).

 Sometimes endometriosis can be confused with, or exist alongside PCOS.
 See our guide to understanding the difference between PCOS and endometriosis to help you pinpoint your condition.

 Bladder and bowel problems

 According to Endometriosis UK, the condition affecting the bladder is rare.
 But in such cases endometriosis tissue can be found on the outer surface of the bladder or on the inside of the bladder lining or wall.
-This can cause a number of symptoms such as pain when you have a full bladder, sudden urges to urinate, bladder irritation and sometimes blood in your urine during your period.
+This can cause a number of symptoms such as pain when you have a full bladder, sudden urges to urinate, bladder weakness, irritation and sometimes blood in your urine during your period.